-Source: Commissioning School Places in Essex 2015-2020 (Data Supplements)
+Source: Commissioning School Places in Essex 2015-2020 (Data Supplements).

-School age population numbers are projected to grow relatively slowly and school capacity within Tendring is expected to be sufficient to accommodate children in the District.
-Primary schools are predicted to have a surplus of 22 places for the 2019/20 academic year.
-Secondary schools are predicted to have a surplus of 148 for the same time period including adjustments made to take account of the numbers of primary and secondary pupils it is anticipated will be produced by new housing.
-Despite there being a surplus of places, the number of additional places available is comparatively small and a slight variance in the actual population increase compared with the estimated increase could result in the need for more school provisions.
+School age population numbers are projected to grow relatively slowly and school capacity within Tendring is expected to be insufficient to accommodate children in the District.
+Primary schools are predicted to have a deficit of 480 places for the 2020/21 academic year.
+Secondary schools are predicted to have a deficit of 407 for the same time period including adjustments made to take account of the numbers of primary and secondary pupils it is anticipated will be produced by new housing.

 Braintree has a surplus of places available for primary and secondary school level education and the forecast figures suggest that the trend will continue including adjusting for new housing in the District.
 Colchester is in contrast with this.
-Despite a surplus of places for both levels in the

-2014/15 year, the forecasts including adjustments for new housing indicate there will be a deficit of places within the Borough in primary and secondary schools.
+The forecasts including adjustments for new housing indicate there will be a deficit of places within the Borough in secondary schools despite adequate provision to accommodate the projected demand in primary school places.